 - The drug may not be approved for your specific medical condition.
 Often, the drugs that get a lot of media attention are for uncommon conditions that your doctor may not have experience with.
 For instance, the FDA approved the first marijuana-derived drug, Epidiolex, in June 2018, but only for treating two rare forms of epileptic seizures.

 - The drug may not be the best first-line or even second-line treatment for you.
 Diabetes medications are a good example.
 As rates of type 2 diabetes and prediabetes have risen, so too have ads for drugs like Trulicity, Januvia, Jardiance, and Victoza.
 But none of these are the preferred initial treatment for diabetes.
 If dietary changes, weight loss, and exercise alone aren’t enough to lower blood sugar to recommended levels, the older generic drug metformin is the preferred initial medication in most cases.
 New drugs should generally be prescribed only if the older ones don’t provide sufficient benefit or if they have intolerable side effects.

 Bottom line: Don’t assume newer means better.
 Do assume newer means increased safety risk.
 While many advertised drugs offer modestly improved treatment, and some are true breakthroughs, most are at best simply additional options.
 As a general rule, we discourage people from taking drugs that have been marketed for less than three years unless there are no other options.
 Even with promising new medications, you may have to wait for studies to be done in people with your specific condition before they’re appropriate for your doctor to prescribe.

 Also see Are You Being Misled by Medical Ads?

-This article first appeared in the UC Berkeley Wellness Letter.
+A version of this article appeared in the UC Berkeley Wellness Letter.